Skip to main content

 • Some personal or discretionary spending — if you have room for it

-Now that you’ve estimated what your monthly expenses are, figure out what you need to set aside from OSAP or another student loan and what you’ll have left over.
+Now that you’ve estimated what your monthly expenses are, figure out what you need to set aside from OSAP or other student loans, and what you’ll have left over.

-Since you know your monthly budget now, you can also find ways to maximize it and leave some money left over.
-Things like eating out less, finding a more affordable phone plan, and limiting non-essential spending can help you add room to your budget for savings and emergencies.
+Since you’ve gone ahead and calculated your monthly budget, you can now look into maximizing it.
+Can you find ways to have money left over at the end of the month?
+Things like eating out less, finding a more affordable phone plan and limiting non-essential spending can help you add room to your budget for savings and emergencies.
+Other student savings strategies include taking advantage of student discounts, teaming up with others on the grocery bill and walking or cycling to class instead of driving or taking transit.

-Money left over after your expenses may actually grow to help pay back any loans faster after school.
-Save what you don’t need this semester in a high-interest savings account.
+If you’ve got money left over after your expenses, you could give it the opportunity to grow – and help pay back student loans faster after school.
+Here’s an idea: Save what you don’t need this semester in a high-interest savings account.
 Your money will earn interest and grow for as long as you save it.
-Or if you’re comfortable with trading and investing, you may want to consider trying to grow your money with your own investing account.
+Or if you’re comfortable, consider an investment account that could give your money the potential to grow faster.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.